librick/ic1101/docs/headunit-connectors.md

 # Headunit Connectors, Anti-Theft
-Wiring/connector diagrams provided in the datasheets directory.
+Wiring/connector diagrams are provided in the datasheets directory.
 The headunit assembly consists of two physical parts: a metal box and a display assembly.

 ⚠️ *Before removing the headunit, enable ADB.
 This lets you bypass the anti-theft lock screen when you reconnect the headunit later.*